 The Lapins cherry tree is self-fertile and self-pollinating, which means you don’t need a second tree for pollination.
 This is useful for gardeners with limited space who would prefer not to turn their backyards into mini-orchards.

 Lapins cherries grow best in fertile soil that has good drainage.
 If you need to improve your soil, you can add four inches of organic matter.
-Any of the following will give you a good start to improved soil.
+Any of the following will also give you a good start to improved soil.

 - Aged manure